Nissan Leaf

 The Nissan Leaf (日産・リーフ, Nissan Rīfu) is a battery electric car produced by Nissan since 2010.
-It was offered exclusively as a 5-door hatchback which since then has become a crossover SUV model.
+It was offered exclusively as a 5-door hatchback until 2025, when it became a crossover SUV model.
 The term "LEAF" serves as a backronym to leading environmentally-friendly affordable family car.

 The Leaf was unveiled on 1 August 2009 as the world's first mass market electric and zero-emission vehicle.
 Among other awards and recognition, it received the 2010 Green Car Vision Award, the 2011 European Car of the Year, the 2011 World Car of the Year, and the 2011–2012 Car of the Year Japan.
 The Leaf's range on a full charge has been steadily increased from 73 miles to 226 miles (EPA rated) by the use of larger battery packs and several minor improvements.

 As of September 2021, European sales totalled more than 208,000, and as of December 2021, over 165,000 had been sold in the U.S., and 157,000 in Japan.
 Global sales across both generations totalled 577,000 by February 2022.
 The Leaf was the world's all-time top selling plug-in electric car until it was surpassed in early 2020 by the Tesla Model 3.